 Chavan believes that the façade fenestration industry also impacted the same as the real estate industry.
 There are both aspects of the crisis as well as opportunities.
-Due to the impact of COVID-19, the façade & fenestration industry may find shortages of liquidity, materials, and labour, etc. many upcoming new projects will be getting halted under recession.
+Due to the impact of COVID-19, the façade & fenestration industry may find shortages of liquidity, materials, and labour, etc. Many upcoming new projects will be getting halted during the recession.
 The cost of products, materials & labour will be increased.
-Demand for high performing façades may be decreased in the short term due to cost constraints.
+Demand for high-performing façades may be decreased in the short term due to cost constraints.

 The glass separations / façades & fenestrations into the offices/buildings will be increased in futuristic design.
 High demand will be expected for fenestrations due to existing project completions delayed/impacted as façade delivery is almost at completion.
 The industry is facing a tough time due to this pandemic.
 The logistics across the country are seriously affected and the labours started going back to their respective countries.
 The flow of funds has been hampered and the confidence of clients is going down.

 How To Deal With The After-Effects Of COVID-19?

 The building industry has adopted safety protocols to reduce human interaction and minimise transmission risk through manufacturing, transportation, and installation.
 This has been, however, a short-term emergency response.
 In the longer term, a further push for automation can be expected, says Cordero.
 On the design side, practices have been successful at shifting face-to-face communication to video-conferencing with minimal disruption.